-Did you know that if you have an eye emergency, contacting your eye doctor is often more expedient than going to the ER?
+Contacting your eye doctor for ocular emergencies is more expedient and economical than going to the ER.
 If you or someone you know needs emergency eye care, immediate action is imperative.
-Even if you are not sure it’s an emergency, call Broadway Vision Source right away to make certain.
+Even if you are not sure it’s an emergency, contact Broadway Vision Source right away to make certain.

 - Cuts, scratches, and punctures of the eye or eyelid